AdobeDocs/commerce-operations.en/help/_includes/templated/glossary.md

 _noun_

-Price rules which are applied to the shopping cart, and trigger an action in response to a set of conditions.
+Price rules that are applied to the shopping cart and trigger an action in response to a set of conditions.
 Used to create promotions.

 _Term attributes:_

-* _Field: magento software, pricing, product_
+* _Field: commerce software, pricing, product_
 * _Related terms: catalog rules, shopping cart_

 ### catalog